Dirty Harry (character): Biography

 While his partners and many other officers respect and admire Callahan, others see him as unfit to serve on the police force.
 He often clashes with superiors who dislike his methods, and judges and prosecutors are wary of handling his cases because of frequent violations of the Fourth Amendment and other irregularities.
+Callahan for his part believes his superiors have got their priorities in the wrong place, seemingly worried too much about the department's reputation, and not enough about actual security.
 A police commissioner admits that Callahan's "unconventional methods ... get results", but adds that his successes are "more costly to the city and this department in terms of publicity and physical destruction than most other men's failures".
 (The publicity makes him well known; in Sudden Impact, the police chief of another city calls him "the famous Harry Callahan", and by The Dead Pool he is so well known that the department wants to transfer him to Public Relations, even while he destroys three police cars in one month and causes a TV station to sue the department.)
 Callahan is often reprimanded, suspended, and demoted to minor units.
 At the start of Magnum Force Lt.
 Briggs transfers him to Stakeout.
 In The Enforcer, Captain McKay assigns him to Personnel.
-In Sudden Impact he is threatened with a transfer to Traffic and being fired, in The Enforcer he begins a 180-day suspension imposed by McKay, and in The Dead Pool he is only allowed to stay off desk duty with a new partner.
+In Sudden Impact he is threatened with a transfer to Traffic and being fired, in The Enforcer he begins a 180-day suspension imposed by McKay (although it's possible that he got reinstated by the mayor after taking down the terrorists on top of getting a commendation), and in The Dead Pool he is only allowed to stay off desk duty with a new partner.
 According to film critic Roger Ebert, "it would take an hour in each of these movies to explain why he's not in jail".

 The films routinely depict Callahan as being a skilled marksman and strong hand-to-hand combatant, killing at least one man with his bare hands.
 He is a multiple winner of the SFPD's pistol championship.
 In the five films, Callahan is shown killing a combined total of 43 criminals, mostly with his trademark revolver, a Smith & Wesson Model 29 .44 Magnum, which he describes as "the most powerful handgun in the world".
 He refuses to join the secret police death squad in Magnum Force, as he prefers the present system, despite its flaws, to the vigilante alternative.
 In his fight against criminals, however, including the fellow officers on the death squad, Callahan is relentless and shows no hesitation if he has to use ultimate force.